AuraDevelopmentTeam/BungeeChat2/README.md

   Run [gradle] in the repository root: `./gradlew installLombok <eclipse|idea>`
 * Build:
   Run [gradle] in the repository root: `./gradlew build`.
 The build will be in `build/libs`
-* If obscure Gradle issues are found try running `./gradlew cleanCache clean`
+* If obscure Gradle issues are found, try running `./gradlew cleanCache clean`

 ## Development builds

-Between each official release there are several bleeding edge development builds, which you can also use.
+Between each official release, there are several bleeding edge development builds, which you can also use.
 But be aware that they might contain unfinished features and therefore won't work properly.

 You can find the builds here: https://gitlab.aura-dev.team/AuraDev/BungeeChat2/pipelines

-On the right is a download symbol, click that a dropdown will open.
+On the right is a download symbol, click that, a dropdown menu will open.
 Select "build".
-Then you'll download a zip file containing all atrifacts including the plugin jar.
+Then, you'll download a zip file containing all artifacts including the plugin jar.

 ## PGP Signing